jbartus/fastly-magento2-demo/README.md

 #### if using a github codespace
 - press the `.` key while on this page (in github)
 - click the three-lines menu button in the top left corner -> terminal -> new terminal
-- click the top button to launch a codespace (this takes several minutes)
+- click the top button to launch a codespace
+- chose a 2-core VM
+- watch and wait for it to setup (takes ~5m)

 #### if using vscode locally with devcontainer
 - install the devcontainer extension in vscode